How to Analyze a Rental Property (Step-by-Step)

 Key Takeaways

 - 2Budget 35–50% of gross rent for operating expenses.
-Never skip CapEx.
+Never skip CapEx or vacancy allowance.

-- 3NOI and cap rate tell you the unlevered story.
-Cash flow and CoC return tell you the levered story.
+- 3NOI and cap rate tell the unlevered story.
+Cash flow, CoC return, and DSCR tell the levered story.

 Ready to run these numbers on a real deal?